DavidBarcenas/DavidBarcenas/README.md

 # 👋 Hi there!
 I'm Davee

+I am a full stack developer.
+I have more than 5 years of experience working mainly with front end.
+Angular and React have been my daily bread for all this time.

+In my own projects I like to use the new technologies that have come out to keep me updated, practice clean code techniques, design patterns and everything that makes me a better professional.

 - 🔭 I’m currently working on my own projects.
 - 🌱 I’m currently learning about the Python world!
 - 👯 I’m looking to collaborate with people from all over the world.